ZhenyingZhu/StudyNotes/SystemDesign.md

 The move toward declarative query languages

-- making joins as relational operators, help framework analyze the properties of the join inputs and use algorithms to optimize
+- making joins as relational operators, help framework analyze the properties of the join inputs and use algorithms to optimize **[KEY]**
 - Hive, Spark have cost-based query optimizers, and can change the order of joins
 - the developer needs to specify the joins in a declarative way
 - but the mapper and reducer are arbitrary code.
 The benefit is that it can reuse existing codes, but not declarative like SQL
-- For example, filtering some fileds by the system can leverage column-oriented storage layouts
+- For example, filtering some fields by the system can leverage column-oriented storage layouts
 - vectorized execution: iterating over data in a tight inner loop that is friendly to CPU caches

 Specialization for different domains

 - statistical and numerical algorithms that are needed for machine learning apps, like classicification and recommendation, can be reused
-- Mahout implements various algorithms for machine learning on top of MapReduce
+- Mahout implements various algorithms for machine learning on top of MapReduce **[KEY]**
-- spatial algorithms such as k-nearest neighbors: searches for items that are close to a given item in some multi-dimensional space to find similarity
+- spatial algorithms such as k-nearest neighbors: searches for items that are close to a given item in some multi-dimensional space to find similarity **[KEY]**
-- Approximate search is also important for genome analysis algorithms
+- Approximate search is also important for genome analysis algorithms **[KEY]**

 **HERE**: <https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/ch10.html>